britishgas-engineering/challenges/bill.md

 # Overview

-As the owner (and sole developer!) of Sparkle Energy Inc, you are going to build a simple bill calculator web application.
+As the owner (and sole developer!) of Shine Energy Inc, you are going to build a simple bill calculator web application.

 The following is what the application should do (trust us it is a lot simpler than it sounds),